agile-ts/documentation/docs/main/StyleGuide.md

 ## 🚀 Inspiration 2

-At the first look, the `Style Guide 2` might look very boiler-plate-ey.
+The `Style Guide 2` is intended for **medium size and large applications** with more than `3` entities.
+In AgileTs, `entities` are things with distinct and independent existence like users, posts, or todos.
+At first glance, this way of organizing your application looks very boiler-late-ey.
-Every Entity has its own directory, with a bunch of files.
+Each entity has its own directory with a bunch of files.
-However, there is a  system behind it, which improves the maintainability of your application for almost 100% True, for small apps like a simple single-page application with `0-2` entities, this might be an overkill.
+However, there is a system behind it, that will definitely improve the maintainability and scalability of your application.
+This Style Guide can also be applied to smaller applications like a simple single-page application with `1-3` entities.
+Indeed, this might be an overkill and brings no added value.
-However, for applications with many entities that have planned to scale, it's definitely worth a try.
+But for large applications with many entities that have planned to scale, it is definitely worth a try.

-####  🖥 ExampleApplications
+#### 🖥️ ExampleApplications
 Currently, no open-source application is using this `Style Guide`.
-I have personally worked with it in a medium-sized private repository with about 7 entities, and it worked pretty good.
+I have personally worked with it in a medium-sized private repository with about seven entities, and it worked pretty well.

 In this Style-Guide, we have a so-called `core` at the top-level of our `src` folder, besides our UI-Components.
-The `core` is thought to be the brain of our application and should contain all business logic and logic in general that isn't explicitly bound to a Component.
-This outsourcing of our logic makes our code more decoupled, portable, and above all easy testable.

-Below you see where our `core` might be located in the main tree.
 ```js {3} title="MyApp"
 my-app
 ├── src